 This Marriott is within walking distance from the Four Seasons Maui, Wailea, which is great if you want to take advantage of the restaurants and bars in the Four Seasons.
 Overall, Wailea is the most high-end resort area on the island.
 You will also find the Fairmont and the Andaz here.

-Of three hotels Ritz Kapalua is the most expensive and the Marriott Wailea and Sheraton Maui cost fewer points.
+Ritz Kapalua is the most expensive of the three hotels, and the Marriott Wailea and Sheraton Maui cost fewer points.
 If I were spending my points, I would stay at the Marriott Wailea because of the resort area.
 I love Wailea, it gets bags of sunshine and oozes sophistication.
 I love the boardwalk along the beach that joins all the resorts and the little mall behind the resorts where you can pick up essentials and cheap eats.

 If you stay at the Marriott, you can enjoy evenings at the Four Seasons Maui for a much smaller price tag!
 Down points of this property, beyond the resort fees that all three resorts suffer from, is that the Marriott is positioned on a rocky peninsula between beaches, which means that it can be quite a walk from this very spread-out resort down the hill, and to the beaches.
 The pools themselves are not very inspiring, so you are likely to want to try the beach.
 If your room is situated at the back of the resort, it is quite a walk up a hill to get back to your room.